mjuenema/python-ntpdshm/README.rst

 Status
 ======

 **This Python package is currently in the planning phase.
-There is no actual code yet.**
+The code hasn't actually being tested together with ntpd.**

 Overview
 ========